Understanding the Difference Between Orientation and Induction

 - Employee benefits and incentives

 Induction is the process of initiation into a new job or company by which a new employee learns about and becomes part of an organization.
 Induction ranges from formal orientation programs to informal familiarization and social events.
 Its overall purpose is to provide necessary information, facilities, and motivation to assist the employee in adjusting to the new work environment, learning the ropes, and becoming productive on the job.
-It aims to help him/her understand the company's expectations and convey what he or she can expect from the job and the company.
+It aims to help them understand the company's expectations and convey what they can expect from the job and the company.
 It encourages the development of loyalty and enthusiasm towards the company and gains employee commitment.

 Orientation can be completed in a day or two and is much simpler to organize and conduct, and is less time-consuming.
 Induction, on the other hand, involves ongoing, systematic training and support for new employees beginning before the first day of work and continuing throughout the first two or three years.
 In other words, orientation is one small activity that takes place during an overall systematic two or three-year training process known as induction.